supercamel/SpinoDB/README.md

 db.save(<path_to_file>);

     db.save("data.db");
 Note that these functions are synchronous / blocking functions.
 Once your database exceeds 100+MB you may start to notice lags during saves.
-Use them judiciously.

 For reference, SpinoDB will parse/stringify about 100MB per second from file on my PC with a mediocre SATA SSD, .